 7. Dance the weeknight away

-Zydeco or hip hop, jazz or Cajun, feel free to catch a late show when you don’t have to worry about a bedtime.
-Throughout the state, venues are known to host local bands on Wednesday and Thursday nights.
-Study Louisiana’s unique sounds to get your hands clapping and toes tapping.
+Zydeco or hip hop, jazz or Cajun, feel free to catch a late show when you don’t have to worry about bedtime.
+Throughout the state, venues are known to host local bands throughout the week.
+Study Louisiana’s unique sounds and check out the state’s top live music venues to get your hands clapping and toes tapping.

 8. Any hour can be your happy hour